 Body surfing is an ancient Hawaiian sport that has the surfing enthusiast applying a balance of skill and strength to float on and glide across waves.
 There is no surfboard that helps; it’s just the surfer swimming on the inner surface of a wave as it speeds along.
 To body surfing enthusiasts, there is no other experience on earth that offers humans a chance to feel and converse with the forces of nature the way this sport does.

 While body surfing has grown in popularity in recent years, it is still a relatively obscure sport, especially when compared to regular surfing.
 To a person who has dependable swimming skills, body surfing can be a wonderful sport to take up.
-According to Hanalei Surf School, it doesn’t require much by way of preparation.
+It doesn’t require much by way of preparation.
 It only needs a willingness to keep trying and to keep learning.
 Since it involves using your body and not a piece of equipment, the learning curve is typically shorter, especially when one has the guidance of a qualified instructor.

 Finding the right beach